kirunhaque/Programming-Practicum/README.md

  The system does not take reservations for a specific time and date (i.e. table of 4 for 7pm on Saturday), but it will allow for a group   to call ahead and get their name on the waiting list beforethey arrive.

+### Infix Evaluation Program ###

+A C++program that will evaluate an infix expression.The algorithm for this program will use two stacks, an operator stack and a value stack